Ick! That Small Insect Could Be A Tick

 Lyme disease is the most well-known tickborne sickness.
 Deer ticks, often as small as a pinhead, carry the bacteria that cause Lyme disease.
 Its incidence has grown rapidly in Racine County and the Midwest.
 In Wisconsin alone, the average annual number of reported Lyme disease cases grew sixfold between 1997 and 2011.

 Lyme disease starts bad and goes downhill.
-The initial signal is often a circular rash on skin.
+The initial warning is often a circular rash on skin.
 Symptoms of Lyme disease quickly devolve into fatigue, fever and chills, joint pain and headaches.
 Left untreated, or caught too late, Lyme disease can lead to arthritis, heart problems, and other painful, disabling physical and mental issues.

 Ticks carry several other diseases with largely unpronounceable names.
 All have notably unpleasant symptoms.